pulp/plugin_template/README.md

   check_commit_message  Include inspection of commit message for a reference to an issue in
                         pulp.plan.io.

+  check_imports         Check to ensure that code imports from pulpcore use pulpcore.plugin

   coverage              Include collection of coverage and reporting to coveralls.io

   travis_addtl_services A list of additional services to add under .travis.yml .
 See